thomasjlsn/slugger.py/README.md

 **-r --raw**

-Print results to standard out, then quit (useful for automating/scripting slugger).
+Suppress `Copied "..." to clipboard` message.
+If used in conjunction with the `-i` argument, results are printed to standard out instead of copying to clipboard.

 **-s --skip**

 Do not remove pullwords from the string.
 This argument overrides `-m`.

 **Example:**

-*Use underscore instead of hyphen as delimiter*
+**-** *Use underscore instead of hyphen as delimiter*
 ```
 python3 slugger.py -d _
 ```